cforte7/rti/README.md

 # Limitations (Planned Features)

-Currently RTI does not have support for the following (but are planned to be added over time).
+Currently RTI does not have support for the following (but are planned to be added over time):
 - Set custom time zone.
 Currently RTI only uses your computer's local timezone.
 - Set custom datetime parse tokens.
 - Copy output to clipboard